- Will Lawyers In Canada Soon Face A Religious Test? The Hypersensitive Response Over Canada’s First Openly Christian Law School

 An Overview of the Case

-The TWU Law School Case has gained national and international attention, as it involves equality rights between religion and sexuality; and religious freedom, not to mention administrative law matters.
+The TWU Law School Case has gained national and international attention, as it involves equality rights between religion and sexuality, as well as religious freedom, not to mention administrative law matters.
 TWU requires its students to sign a Community Covenant Agreement that expects the students to keep the university’s code of conduct, which includes the requirement that they engage in sexual activity only when it is confined to a marriage between one man and one woman.

 This was deemed discriminatory against the LGBT community by the law societies in Nova Scotia, Ontario and British Columbia.
 TWU won its litigation against two law societies (in Nova Scotia and British Columbia and in both cases winning with a 5-0 margin) but lost in Ontario (3-0).